 - Place the dough in a warm place and let it rise until it about doubles in bulk.
 The rising time will vary considerably depending on the season.
 In the summer, it might take just 20 minutes, and in winter it can take an hour or more.
 When the dough is ready, it should be room temperature, spread out on the sheet, and fluffy feeling.

-- Pat down the focaccia to an even thickness of about 1 inch on the baking sheet, and then make a bunch of indentations in the dough with your fingertips.
+- Using your fingertips, make a bunch of indentations in the dough (you'll feel like you're playing the piano).
 Dimple the entire dough and then drizzle everything again with olive oil.
-Sprinkle the entire surface of the focaccia evenly with flakey sea salt.
+Sprinkle the entire surface of the focaccia evenly with flaky sea salt.

 - Bake, rotating once front to back, until the top is uniformly golden brown, 25-30 minutes.
 Transfer to a wire rack to cool, then slide out of the pan.
 Use the same day or slice crosswise, cut into squares, wrap tightly in plastic wrap and freeze.